phetsims/phet-info/checklists/code-review-checklist.md

   phetioIDs for StringProperties.
 - [ ] If the sim was already released, make sure none of the original string keys have changed.
 If they have changed, make sure any changes have a good reason and have been discussed with @jbphet (it is likely that an issue like https://github.com/phetsims/gravity-force-lab/issues/166 should be created).
+Changes and deletions are OK, it just means that translations will be lost.

 ## **Repository Structure**